oceanByte/near-academy-contracts/README.md

 ## Usage

+## Getting started

+1. clone this repo to a local folder
+2. run `yarn`
+3. run `yarn test`

 ### Top-level `yarn` commands

 - run `yarn test` to run all tests
+  - (!) be sure to run `yarn build:release` at least once before:
     - run `yarn test:unit` to run only unit tests
     - run `yarn test:simulate` to run only simulation tests
 - run `yarn build` to quickly verify build status
 - run `yarn clean` to clean up build folder